We understand the can-do types. The ones who want to create real change.

 Admissions

-All students accepted to the standalone on-campus MPH program are guaranteed scholarship aid.
+All students accepted to the single degree, on-campus MPH program are eligible for scholarship aid.

 Students seeking admission to the on-campus Master of Public Health program at BU’s School of Public Health must have already earned or be in the process of earning a bachelor’s degree.
 There are no specific undergraduate pre-requisites, though experience working, volunteering, or researching topics related to public health are valued in the review process.